 I wish more places had themes.
 Restaurants, towns, strip malls…everything is better with a delightful theme.
 Especially guest rooms.

 I came up with the travel theme when I discovered this pretty duvet cover.
-The design has old retro travel posters, similar to the retro Disney posters I have in this room and other areas of my home.
+The design has vintage travel posters, similar to the retro Disney posters I have in this room and other areas of my home.

-While it costs a little more than I would usually spend on a duvet, I decided to splurge on this item since the bed is the focal point of this room, I love the yellow color, and I just fell in love with the retro look of this duvet.
+While it costs a little more than I would usually spend on a duvet cover, I decided to splurge since the bed is the focal point of this room, I like the yellow color, and I fell in love with the retro look of this duvet.

 This guest room had an identity crisis for a while as I explored different wall color options.